trabdlkarim/trabdlkarim.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Toure A. Karim's Project Index hosted on GitHub Pages."
+description: "Toure Abdoul Karim's Project Index hosted on GitHub Pages."
 permalink: /
 ---

-# TAK Project Index, A Simple Personal Project Index
+# TAK Project Index, A Simple Personal Software Development Lab
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.